 |...From an American Archives Perspective – New photo booklet featuring stunning images of wartime Cairns taken by the US Army during WW2 and stored unseen in American archives for nearly 70 years.|

 ...From an American Archives Perspective – Series of 24 photo booklets launched to commemorate 'VP-60' illustrating wartime Brisbane.
 The booklets provide a photographic record of Brisbane's WW2 history contrasted to today's city.

 My other photo booklets include tour guides of WW2 airfields at:

-All booklets now available by mail order.
+Most of my photo-booklets are now ONLY available in 'pdf on USB'.
 Affordable prices and free postage within Australia.
 SAVE $$$

-In addition to the books, I also have a number of associated projects, some of these include:
+In addition to the books, I also have a number of associated projects/interests, some of these include:

 The above booklets have all sprung from my background project –